-Monitoring of the Community & Economic Development Department's (CEDD) contractors and subrecipient partners is not simply a regulatory process.
-Rather, it involves effective communication and problem-solving relationships between CEDD and its subrecipients.
-In December 2008, the CDD established a Subrecipient Grant Monitoring Policy to ensure that sub-recipients comply with OMB Circular A-133 regulations as well as City policies and procedures.
+Monitoring of the HHS Department contractors and subrecipient partners is not simply a regulatory process.
+Rather, it involves effective communication and problem-solving relationships between HHS and its subrecipients.
+In December 2008, the HHS established a Subrecipient Grant Monitoring Policy to ensure that sub-recipients comply with all HUD, CDBG, HOME, HOPWA, ESG, Part 200 Financial Regulations as well as City policies and procedures as applicable.

 A subrecipient is an organization receiving Federal funds from the City.
 Each program requires a written agreement between the City and the sub-recipient.
 The requirements demand that the agreement remain in effect throughout the period that the subrecipient has control over funds.
-These provisions include a statement of work (description of work, budget, and time schedule); records, program income, uniform administrative requirements, fair housing, labor, displacement, employment opportunities, lead-based paint, debarred contractors, conflict of interest, restrictions for resident aliens, provisions for CHDO, religious entities, the Architectural Barriers Act and the Americans with Disabilities Act.
+These provisions include a statement of work (description of work, budget, and time schedule);records, program income, uniform administrative requirements, fair housing, labor, displacement, employment opportunities, lead-based paint, debarred contractors, conflict of interest, restrictions for resident aliens, provisions for CHDO, religious entities, the Architectural Barriers Act and the Americans with Disabilities Act.

-When the City awards a grant, the CEDD develops an individual monitoring schedule for each subrecipient that includes desk monitoring, quarterly reports and onsite reviews.
-CEDD staff reviews copies of files to ensure documentation regarding client eligibility, property eligibility, appropriate funding, compliance with requirements, and performance reports.
+When the City awards a grant, the HHS Department develops an individual monitoring schedule for each subrecipient that includes desk monitoring, quarterly reports and onsite reviews.
+HHS staff reviews copies of files to ensure documentation regarding client eligibility, property eligibility, appropriate funding, compliance with requirements, and performance reports.
 For capital projects and public service, reports are required on a quarterly basis.
 Housing program reports are obtained based upon specifics of the programs' operations.
-The CEDD also provides annual onsite reviews of a project so it can assess abilities of staff and review files.
-For housing projects, the CEDD has additional monitoring procedures that provide the following assurances; consistency with objectives, criteria for one or more of the national objectives, compliance with all regulatory eligibility requirements, compliance.
+The HHS Department also provides annual onsite reviews of a project so it can assess abilities of staff and review files.
+For housing projects, the HHS Department has additional monitoring procedures that provide the following assurances: consistency with objectives, criteria for one or more of the national objectives, compliance with all regulatory eligibility requirements, compliance with the Consolidated Plan regulations regarding displacement, production, accountability, organizational and project performance.
 CBOs are funded for a wide variety of CDBG-funded activities.
 Their experience and training in implementing these activities in compliance with statutory and regulatory requirements vary widely.
 In addition, some projects are a one-time City effort while others are ongoing activities.